SuperMarcus/NineAnimator/README.md

 - MyCloud (unavailable for Google Cast)
 - Tiwi.Kiwi (may not be available for Google Cast)

+All of the sources above support downloading.
 More hosts may be added later.
 Feel free to open an issue to request additional hosts.

 ## Backup History and Playback Progresses